Words by Emily

 We got married in Alleah’s parent’s backyard.
-We decided pretty early on that is what we wanted to do because we didn’t want to have to follow someone else’s timelines, rules, etc. It was so fun hosting a brunch the next day with our florals etc. still up so we could continue to soak it all in.
+We decided pretty early on that we wanted to do that because we didn’t want to have to follow someone else’s timelines, rules, etc. It was so fun hosting a brunch the next day with our florals etc. still up so we could continue to soak it all in.
 Now it’s even more special to be at the house; it’s full of so many fun memories from that weekend.

 Full disclosure, we did not save much money having it in the backyard.